-But that won’t help Karen.
+But that won’t help Anonymous.
 She doesn’t have the same experience that I have.
 I want to help her, so I am giving her an answer directly.

 Choose a book.
 Start with Spin Selling by Neil Rackham.
 Read the book from cover to cover.
 Make a list of questions that you can use on sales calls and adopt this questioning methodology.
 Try things.
 See what kinds of questions work for you AND create value for your clients.